Our group of 23 volunteers from Portland Community College (PCC), ranging in age from 39 to 72, had arrived in Belize

 Caribbean Creole accent.

-to Chiclero, arriving there just as Kent was starting The Pandy Show.
+to Chiclero, arriving there after dark and just as Kent was starting The Pandy Show.
 As I

-approached the veranda, Kent saw me and said, “Here’s my friend from North
+approached the veranda, Kent saw me and said to his TV audience, “Here’s my friend from North

 America.
 Let’s see if he'll come over.”
 Although I love taking

-pictures, I'm pretty camera shy, so I made a hasty retreat into the restaurant
+pictures, I'm pretty camera shy so I beat a hasty retreat into the restaurant

-because there was no way I was going on television.
+because there was no way I was ever going on television.
 I said to our group,

 who was eating dinner there, “Boy, that guy out on the veranda tried to get me

 Upon hearing this, Cecelia, who is not at all camera shy, jumped up, grabbed me by the shoulder and

 dragged me out to the veranda, excitedly saying “C’mon, Del, we’ve gotta do

 this!
 We’ve gotta do this!”
 Laughing and with a big grin, she